History of AEK Athens F.C.: 1971–72 season

-The administrative disputes and the demands of the players that appeared within the club, resulted in the start of a declining period for AEK.
+Administrative disputes and demands from the players within the club resulted in the start of a declining period for AEK.
 However, that did not prevent AEK from presenting a competitive team.
 Lakis Nikolaou stood out among the transfers.
-AEK played in the European Cup and were eliminated from the first round by Internazionale, but they achieved a historic win at Nea Filadelfeia, with 3–2 In the league they finished third, while in the cup they experienced a surprise elimination in the round of 16 by Lamia.
+AEK played in the European Cup and were eliminated in the first round by Internazionale, but they achieved a historic 3–2 win at Nea Filadelfeia.
+In the league they finished third, while in the cup they experienced a surprise elimination in the round of 16 by Lamia.